dpatrie/cheezzypizza/README.md

 - Unit tests.
 I don't know if PHPUnit is still the norm theses days.
 - More validations.
 - Endpoint security.
+- Config security...no password in the repo.
+- DB security.
+Would not use the root user :).
-- Auditing of the data
+- Auditing of the data (created, updated, deleted, etc...)
 - A Golang port of the web service backed up by MongoDB so I could fool around with the [mgo driver](https://labix.org/mgo)
 - Doing a many to many relationship for the pizzas and the toppings...to remove the sadness :).
 Database structure would go as such: